JeffersonMaldonado/Data-visualization/README.md

-# Visualization of Prosper's financial data to complete the last Udacity project
+# Analysis and visualization of financial data

 To complete the last project I decided to explore Prosper's loan data.
 The data set has 113,937 records and 81 columns, however I summarized the data for analysis in 8 columns.
 My target variable is ProsperRatingAlpha, and which features affect each rating.
 I chose to work with Term, employment status, loan amount, APR rate, IsBorrowerHomeowner and CurrentCreditLines.